code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

   - *Disadvantage:* Man In Middle can advertise route to destination, get connected and perform attacks.
 - **Policy Based Search:** Node keeps track of neighbours who responded positively & sends request to them again
 - **Random Walk?** Node selects k neighbours randomly, sends key-100(data to searched) to them, again those neighbours selects k neighbours.
-- **Throughput:** Rate of production or the rate at which something is processed.
+- **Throughput:**
+  - Rate of successful message delivery over a communication channel(Ethernet, wifi etc).
+  - Measured in Bits/sec(bps), data packets per second (p/s or pps).
 - **Tit for Tat Strategy:**  if the node-1 was cooperative, then node-2 is also cooperative. if node-1 is not cooperative then node-2 is also not.